Caesium cadmium bromide

-Caesium cadmium bromide (CsCdBr3) is a synthetic crystalline material.
+Caesium cadmium bromide (Cs Cd Br3) is a synthetic crystalline material.
 It belongs to the AMX3 group (where A = alkali metal, M = bivalent metal, X = halogen ion).
 Unlike most other bromides, CsCdBr3 is non-hygroscopic, giving it applications as an efficient upconversion material in solar cells.
 As a single crystal structure doped with rare-earth ions, it can be also used as active laser medium.
 It is highly transparent in the visible and infrared regions and can be used as a nonlinear optical crystal.

 Caesium cadmium bromide with the formula Cs2CdBr4 has also been synthesized.